Comparing the Carbon Footprint of Conventional vs. Organic Milk Production Systems

 Dairy farming is one of the pillars of the state of Wisconsin's economy.
 In 2014, according to the Wisconsin Milk Marketing Board, the state counted more than 10,800 dairy farms, 1.27 million dairy cows producing on average 21,700 lbs per year (9,860 kg per year).
 Thus total milk production in the state of Wisconsin in 2014 was more than 27.6 billions lbs (12.5 million metric tones), which represented 13.6% of national production.

 Thoma et al. (2013) found that milk production contributed approximately 1.9% of US GHG emission.
 These authors conducted a Life Cycle Assessment (LCA) also referred to as cradde-to-grave analysis and estimated a milk carbon foot print of 2.05 (90% confidence interval: 1.8-2.4) kg CO2eq per kg milk consumed.
 The analysis accounted for loss of 12% at retail and an additional 20% loss at consumption.
 As illustrated in Figure 1, 72% of the emissions takes place within the farm and were associated with: production of the feed (19%), enteric emission (25%), manure management (24%) and farm energy (4%).
 The single most important source of GHG is methane emitted during fermentation in the digestive system (primarily the rumen) of the feed consumed by the cow.
 The second most important source of GHG is the combined methane and nitrous oxide emitted during the collection, storage and after field application of the manure.
 The third most important source of GHG is the combined carbon dioxide and nitrous oxide emitted in the fields in the process of growing the crops that will serve as feed for the cows.
 In 2009, the dairy industry committed to a voluntary goal to reduce greenhouse gases (GHG) emissions of fluid milk by 25 percent by 2020.
-Although each segment of the supply chain has a role to play, research has focused primarily on farm practices that may be the target of mitigation strategies.
+Although each segment of the supply chain has a role to play, research has focused primarily on practices that may be the target of mitigation strategies within farm boundaries.
 Thus, researchers have conducted 'partial' LCA also referred to as craddle-to-farmgate because they include only factors affecting emissions within the farm.

 There are many ways to feed, manage, and care for dairy cattle on a dairy farm and milk producers are often categorized as conventional, grazers, or organic (Dutreuil et al., 2014).
 These authors defined organic farms were those that had received USDA certification.
 Grazing farms were those not certified organic but for which at least 30% of the estimated consumption of feed (measured as dry matter intake, DMI) of lactating cows during the grazing season was from grazed pasture.
 Conventional farms were defined as nonorganic and nongrazing, which included farms that typically grow crops and harvest forages for indoor feeding and housing for most of the year.